Vinz2008/C./README.md

 - [x] Add a syntax to import every cpoint files in package
 - [ ] Add chained struct members
 - [x] Add chained else if
-- [ ] Fix bug with type inference and struct pointers (for example in linked_list.cpoint "var tail = self.tail" that we needed to replace with "var tail : struct node_linked_list ptr = self.tail")
 - [ ] Add unions support in import
 - [x] Add enum support in import
 - [x] Add automatically when calling panic the file and line number to panic call